CYBER-READINESS AND DATA PRIVACY

 Data Privacy

 The privacy and protection of our stakeholders’ personal data is of paramount importance to us.
-CDL has established standard operating procedures, policies and guidelines governing the management of personal data in compliance with the Singapore Personal Data Protection Act (No. 26 of 2012), while information security materials are made available to better educate stakeholders on prevailing risks, especially in the handling of sensitive corporate data.
-Customers and business partners can get in touch with our Data Protection Officer by mail, email and phone on matters concerning their personal data with CDL.
-The Data Privacy Policy is available to the public on our corporate website.
+The Company has established standard operation procedures, policies and guidelines governing the management of personal data in compliance with the Singapore Personal Data Protection Act (No. 26 of 2012), while information security materials are made available to better educate stakeholders on prevailing risks, especially in the handling of sensitive corporate data.
+Customers and business partners can get in touch with our Data Protection Officer by mail, email and phone on matters concerning their personal data with the Group.
+The Company’s Data Privacy Policy is available to the public on our corporate website.

 External Engagement and Due Diligence

-With the Anti-Money Laundering and Counter Financing of Terrorism Policy introduced in July 2016 to our employees in frontline sales and compliance job functions, we worked on aligning our policies and guidelines with the external marketing agents for CDL’s properties.
+The Anti-Money Laundering and Counter Financing of Terrorism Policy was introduced in July 2016 and updated in June 2023 to reflect the latest regulatory requirements to our employees in frontline sales and compliance job functions.
+We worked on aligning our policies and guidelines with the external marketing agents for the Group’s properties.
 This ensures that our business is reasonably guarded against the risk of property transactions being used to finance terrorism or launder illicit funds.
+The Company’s processes are also updated to comply with the Guidelines for Developers on Anti-Money Laundering and Counter Terrorism Financing.8 These include performing Customer Due Diligence and completing Project Risk Analysis in line with the guidelines.

-As part of our due diligence, all direct suppliers of CDL’s core operations in Property Development and Asset Management are required to endorse their acceptance of and compliance with the ethical standards as outlined in our Supplier Code of Conduct.
+As part of our due diligence, all direct suppliers of the Company’s core operations in Property Development and Asset Management are required to endorse their acceptance of and compliance with the ethical standards as outlined in our Supplier Code of Conduct.

-Our Enterprise Risk Management team embarked on a new initiative to provide mandatory training for all new joiners from July 2022 on key risk management related topics (namely Anti-Money Laundering and Counter-Financing of Terrorism, Data Privacy, and Incident Escalation).
-These training sessions are conducted once every two months.
+The Company’s Enterprise Risk Management team embarked on a new initiative to provide mandatory training for all new hires from July 2022 on key risk management related topics (namely Anti-Money Laundering and Counter-Financing of Terrorism, Data Privacy, and Incident Escalation).
+These training sessions are conducted on a quarterly basis.
 Additionally, Anti-Money Laundering and Counter Financing of Terrorism refresher trainings are conducted annually.
 Business Units that are at higher risk, such as Sales and Marketing, Accounts Receivable and Fund Management, are recommended to register for the annual training.

 Cybersecurity